Track your project's status and see your team's progress right away with the workflow template.

-About the Workflow template
+About the Workflow Template

-What is a workflow?
+What is a workflow template?

-It can be used on any multi-step project, whether it’s a business process or otherwise, and is ideal for plotting out the tangible actions you’ll need to take to achieve a goal and the order in which you need to complete those actions.
+It can be used on any multi-step project, whether it’s a business process or design project.
+It's ideal for plotting out actions to achieve a goal and organizing a timeline to complete those actions.

-5 key components of a workflow
+5 key components of a workflow process

 Who are the stakeholders?
 It’s important for the whole team to understand their roles before you begin production.
 Define your stakeholders and lay out the scope of their role.
 Who are the gatekeepers?
 Who owns the review cycle?
 Who steps in if there’s a bottleneck?

 How do you brainstorm ideas?
 Where does content come from?
 If you’re working on a marketing or design team, or if you’re producing a TV show, podcast, or any other creative endeavor, it’s crucial to decide on the format of brainstorming sessions on the outset.
 It’s also helpful to figure out where you store your ideas, who compiles them, and who makes editorial decisions.

 What is your timeline?
 Sketch out your key milestones and make a timeline as a rough overview for a given project.
 Make note of any reviews that must occur and the deadlines for each review.
 Create checklists for each milestone so you know when you’re ready to go on to the next one.

 How will you communicate with the team?
 Will you have weekly check-in meetings?
 Who needs to be involved in those meetings?
 Would it be better to send out a weekly email update?
 Decide on a game plan, but you can always iterate later.